hazrmard/gobol/README.md

 ```bash
 >> gobol.exe -u "AlphanumericUsername" -p PORT_NUMBER
 ```
+You can send messages to all added users by typing the message and hitting enter.

 `gobol` has a built-in command interface.
 All commands are preceded by `\\`.